We know that for serious trekkers and climbers the devil is in the detail, so we have set out what we consider to be the Ultimate Aconcagua Gear List.

 The most comfortable large bag we have tried is without doubt the Mountain Hardwear BMG 105 OutDry Pack.
 This pack is incredibly light for its size and comes with all the benefits mentioned above.
 It’s constructed to last and has a durable outer shell membrane to protect your gar from the rain.
 Storage capacity, comfort and support is exceptionally high.See Recommendations on Amazon

 Another smaller option is the Osprey Aether 85L for men and the Osprey Aether 85L for women.
 These are brilliant rucksacks that offer super support.
 Like the Hardwear, all the features mentioned above are included in this light and versatile pack.
 We’ve seen people on Everest expeditions using these!See Recommendations on Amazon

-A small duffel bag is ideal for taking added extras on your journey that you won’t actually take on the mountain.
+A 80-90L duffel bag is ideal for taking added extras on your journey that you won’t actually take on the mountain.
 These can be left with your operator at the beginning of your climb.
-A small duffel bag can also be your carry-on-luggage for all your flights.
-A good size would be around 80 liters.The North Face and Helly Hansen both do excellent duffel bags in a wide array of sizes.
-See Recommendations on Amazon
+A duffel bag can also be your carry-on-luggage for all your flights.

 Most mountaineering ice axes will do.
 Make sure you purchase one with an attachable leash.
 If you’re unsure of size, make sure you go with shorter rather than longer.